-5. Discovery Cutoff: March 7, 2014
+14. Final Discovery Cutoff: August 1, 2014

-All discovery in this case must be completed not later than the date set forth above, absent written agreement of all parties to some other date.
-Absent written agreement of the parties or a court order to the contrary, all discovery must conform with the requirements of Rules 26 through 37 and 45.
-Rule 26(a)(1) governs initial disclosures unless the parties agree in writing to the contrary.
+All discovery in this case must be completed by the date set forth above, absent written agreement of all parties to some other date.
+Absent written agreement of the parties or a court order to the contrary, all discovery must conform with the requirements of Rules 26 through 37.
 The following discovery materials shall not be filed with the court unless they concern a motion or other matter under consideration by the court: interrogatories; responses to interrogatories; requests for documents; responses to requests for documents; requests for admission; and responses to requests for admission.